You will not believe how many comics there are on this list. No. Seriously.

 “Conservation Corps” #3 [UNCOLLECTED] - Single issue only

 I moved up the final “Merdude” one-shot a little since putting it after “Adventures” #51, which came out the same month, would otherwise split volumes.
-I also figured it’s better to finish the two at once than have the “Special” interrupt.
+I also figured it’s better to finish the two at once than have the “Special” interrupt, though that may be a moot point sooner rather than later.

 ‘The Return of Monsterex’ [UNCOLLECTED] - Single issue only - “TMNT Adventures Special” #7